|Problem:||Aligning wheel with bolt pattern on hub|

 Place the plastic end of the tool alignment pin into any of the bolt locations on the wheel hub.
 Next, take the loose wheel and simply align one of the lug holes from the wheel to the alignment pin.
 This pin will then guide the wheel onto the hub allowing for the rest of the lug pattern to fall in place.

 You can now remove the alignment pin and proceed to install the bolts.
 Remember to hand start each bolt before using a power tool.
 This will prevent the potential to cross thread the bolts.
 Tighten the bolts in a cross or star pattern and please remember to torque to factory specifications.
 Refer to your maintenance or Bentley manual for these torque specs.

-Torque is very important, learn more about its importance on our torque post HERE.
+Torquing your wheels to proper BMW spec is very important, learn more about its importance on our torque post HERE.

-How much is a replacement alignment pin?
+How much is a replacement pin?